-For non-science AND natural resources majors.
-Ecology is the study of interactions: between individuals of same or different species and between living and non-living parts of the Earth.
-This lab science course covers the basics of ecology, including how: Earth, populations, and communities have changed over time; various processes, including natural selection, can lead to new species; and organisms interact with each other and the physical environment.
-Current biodiversity and environmental issues are linked to class topics.
-Laboratory sessions consist primarily of reguired offsite field work in outdoor habitats of Connecticut's northwest corner.
-Data is collected for the use of international scientists by students in the areas of: population growth, competition, species interactions, trophic dynamics, habitat description, animal behavior, climate modeling, and biodiversity/community analysis.
+For students who need to fill a laboratory science course requirement and for natural resources students.
+Ecology is the study of interactions among various organisms and the Earth.
+This lab science course covers the basics of ecology, including how change occurs over time; how new species arise and why others go extinct, and the many ways organisms interact with each other and their physical environment.
+Current biodiversity and environmental issues are embedded throughout the course.
+Laboratory sessions consist of collecting and analyzing student collected data in the outdoor habitats of Connecticut's northwest corner.
+Students' data is then used by international scientists to understand many different areas of ecology, including: population growth, competition, community dynamics, habitat change, animal behavior, and climate modeling.
 The use of computers and Blackboard are integral aspects of this course.
 Prerequisite: Eligibility for ENG 101W.